raizelistaken/Housing_Prices_KC/README.md

 This is an example of an ols model.
 ![ols](images/ols.PNG)

 The best model Root Mean Squared Error from the training set was $145,618.88 and the RMSE from the test set $155,035.15.
-SelectKBest was used to eliminate ploynomial features which didn't aid the models ability to lower the RMSE value.
+SelectKBest was used to eliminate ploynomial features which didn't aid the models ability to predict housing prices, shown by a lower RMSE value.

 # Summary